airbytehq/airbyte/docs/integrations/destinations/convex.md

 ## Overview

-The Convex destination connector supports Full Refresh Overwrite, Full Refresh Append, Incremental Append, and Incremental Append Dedup.
+The Convex destination connector supports Full Refresh Overwrite, Full Refresh Append, Incremental Append, and Incremental Dedup.
+Note that for Incremental Dedup, Convex does not store a history table like some other destinations that use DBT, but Convex does store a deduped snapshot.

 ### Output schema